IgnoredAmbience/github-gitlab-sync/README.md

 * Force pushes on any repo will break the sync, good motivation to forbid them.
 * All normal build tasks will need to be marked as excluding triggers, ones that need to be triggered need special handling, with build variables to select correct mode.
+* `git-sync-remote` should be pre-installed on the build machine at the moment

 Notes
 =====